rock72427/JavaScript-Notes/notes.md

 - this keyword is a special variable which will be created for every execution context.
 - this keyword value is assigned at runtime.
 - In global context this refers to window object.
-- In regular function call(declaration and expression) this keyword refers to window object in strict mode else it points to undefined.
+- In regular function call(declaration and expression) this keyword refers to undefined in strict mode else it points to window object.
 - Arrow function doesn't have its own this keyword if we use this keyword in arrow functions then it refers to the value of its parent scope this value.

 ```